linesd/tabular-methods/README.md

 ## Testing

 Testing setup with [pytest](https://docs.pytest.org) (requires installation).
-Should you want to check version compatibility or make changes, you can check that original SSGPR functionality remains unaffected by executing `pytest -v` in the **test** directory.
+Should you want to check version compatibility or make changes, you can check that original tabular-methods functionality remains unaffected by executing `pytest -v` in the **test** directory.
 You should see the following:

 ![pytest_results](doc/imgs/pytest_results.png)